gnucoop/ajf/projects/core/models/src/utils/expression-utils.md

 Computes the mean of the values of the specified field.
 An optional expression can be added to filter which forms to consider in the computation.

+`MIN(forms, $field, expression?)`
+Computes the min value of the field.
+An optional expression can be added to filter which forms to consider in the computation.

 `MAX(forms, $field, expression?)`
 Computes the max value of the field.
 An optional expression can be added to filter which forms to consider in the computation.